mschoch/bleve_sourcegraph_blog/README.md

 ## Getting Started

-Installing bleve is easy, the **go get** command installs the library and helpful command-line utilities.
+Installing bleve is easy, the **go get** command installs the library.

     $ go get github.com/blevesearch/bleve/...

+**NOTE**: including the trailing /... will also install some helpful command-line utilities.

 In just 26 lines of code, we can create our first index: